ASA-P/PlaywrightSynoptic/README/Useful Information.md

 # Debugging
 Understanding why a script does not work as expected and finding the failure root cause are automation key skills.

-Awareness comes first
-Script debugging is firstly about observing and understanding.
-Finding out what is causing the failure (or misbehaviour) in your execution heavily depends on your knowledge of:
+Script debugging requires observation and understanding to find out what is causing the failure (or misbehaviour) in the execution:

-1. What the script you are looking at is supposed to do
+1. What is the script supposed to do?
-2. How the application the script is running against is supposed to behave at each step of the script
+2. Check how the application the script is running against is supposed to behave at each step of the script.

-When approaching a debugging session, make sure the above points are taken care of.
-Skipping this step is way more likely to cost you additional time than it is to save you any.

 ### Error messages
-Error messages are not present in every scenario: we might be trying to understand why a script passes, or why it takes longer than expected.
-But when we have access to an error message, we can use it to guide us.
+When there is access to an error message, use it as a guide.
+(Error messages are not present in every scenario.)
+Error messages can require extra interpretation to understand what is going wrong with a script.
+Consider the script and app under test and question its meaning.

-The error, in and of its own, is not always enough to understand what is going wrong with your script.
-Oftentimes, there can be multiple degrees of separation between the error and its root cause.
-For example: an “Element not found” error might be alerting you to the fact that an element is not being found on the page, but that itself might be because the browser was made to load the wrong URL in the first place.
+For example: an “Element not found” error might alert to an element not being found on the page, but that itself might be because the browser was made to load the wrong URL in the first place.

-Do not fall into the easy trap of reading the error message and immediately jumping to conclusions.
-Rather, take the error message, research it if needed, combine it with your knowledge of script and app under test and treat it as the first piece to the puzzle, rather than the point of arrival of your investigation.

 ## Common Script Errors
 ### Error - Element not found
-One of perhaps the most common and direct error messages one will see, especially when starting out with writing automation scripts, will be the ```Element not found error```.
-A variety of root causes including wrong selectors, missing waits, navigation problems and more can hide behind it.
+is a common message in automation scripts.
+Causes may be wrong selectors, missing waits, navigation problems.
+The obvious causes should be checked first.

 #### **Possible causes**
-- **Obvious possible cause #1:** the selector is wrong.
+- the selector is wrong.
-- **Obvious possible cause #2:** the element is not on the page and the automation tool is not automatically waiting for it to appear.
+- the element is not on the page and the automation tool is not automatically waiting for it to appear.
 An explicit wait might fix the problem.
-- **Not-so-obvious possible cause:** the click on the previous element did not actually go through.
-From the perspective of playwright, everything went fine, but from your perspective what happened is more similar to a silent failure.
-The script is looking for the right element but on the wrong page (or the page is in the wrong state), and the target element is therefore not found.
+- (Less obvious) The click on the previous element did not actually go through.
+ From the perspective of Playwright, it was fine, but the script is looking for the right element but on the wrong page (or the page is in the wrong state), and the target element is therefore not found.

 ### Error - Click not executed

-In certain situations, it might look as if no click is happening in the browser even if our script specifies it.
+In certain situations, it might look as if no click is happening in the browser even if the script specifies it.

-For example: A Playwright script is supposed to run a ```page.click('#btn-login')``` but seems to ignore the click and just proceed with the next instruction.
+An example of Element not found error or similar: A Playwright script is supposed to run a ```page.click('#btn-login')``` but seems to ignore the click and just proceed with the next instruction.
 This can result in an ```Element not found error``` or similar.

 #### **Possible causes**
-- Not-so-obvious: the element we are trying to click is on the page, but is not the one receiving the click; there might be another element somewhere else on the page that is receiving it instead.
+- (Less obvious) The element trying to be clicked is on the page, but is not the one receiving the click; another element somewhere else on the page is receiving it instead.
 The instruction itself does not raise any error, as it is in fact being executed correctly.

 #### **How to avoid confusion**
 Try querying for the element in the browser console during inspection.
-If a ```document.querySelectorAll('mySelector') ```(or simply ```$$('mySelector')```) returns more than one element, you want to come up with a more precise selector which references only the specific element you are looking to click.
+If a ```document.querySelectorAll('mySelector') ```(or simply ```$$('mySelector')```) returns more than one element,  a more precise selector is needed, which references only the specific element to be clicked.

-Unless you know for certain, do not assume that the page you are automating follows best practices.
-For example: IDs are unique in valid HTML, but a page can be made up of invalid HTML and still work!
-So if you are struggling with a click seemingly not going through and your selector is based on an ID, check whether the page contains duplicated IDs.
+If a selector is based on an ID, and a click is seemingly not going through, check whether the page contains duplicated IDs.

 ### Error - Element not visible

-Knowing that an element is included in the DOM might not be enough for us to properly interact with it: its state also determines whether our action will be able to go through.
+An element included in the DOM might not be properly interacting.

 #### **Possible causes**
-- Obvious possible cause: the element is set to hidden while it shouldn’t.
-Something is wrong with the element itself.
+-	Obvious cause: the element is wrongly set to hidden or something is wrong with the element itself.
-- Not-so-obvious possible cause: a different element is hiding the target element without our knowledge.
+-	Less obvious cause: a different element is unexpectedly hiding the target element.

 #### **How to avoid confusion**
-Either walk through the execution in headful mode or take screenshots before and after the instruction that has raised the error - this will help you verify whether the application state actually is the one you expect.
+Remedy by a walk through the execution in headful mode or take screenshots before and after the instruction that has raised the error.
+This will help you verify whether the application state actually is the one you expect.

 ## Debugging Tools
 #### **Debugging Tools Playwright Documentation:** https://playwright.dev/docs/debug